 The world is going hashtag crazy!
 People love using hashtags because it makes them more visible online and allows them to be part of a larger discussion.
 When hashtags are used in the right manner, you can connect with users on a more personal note.
 You can even ‘own’ conversations that are already taking place.
 But today, brands and businesses are going seriously overboard with using hashtags.
 Too many hashtags are just terrible to look at and seem to take the attention of a user away from what you intended them to do.
 If you play your cards right, you can use a hashtag to your brand’s advantage.

-According to a study by HubSpot social-media strategist Dan Zarrella, using hashtags once or twice in a tweet, increases its chances of being retweeted by 55%.
+According to a study by HubSpot social-media strategist Dan Zarrella, using hashtags once or twice in a tweet increases its chances of being retweeted by 55%.
 This is because hashtags allow a wider audience to access your tweets.
-Good Twitter practise calls for the use of 3 or less hashtags in a tweet.
+Good Twitter practice calls for the use of 3 or fewer hashtags in a tweet.
 Any more would mean you are going overboard.

 You would use a hashtag to be located in a vast ocean of social media postings.
 Therefore, what your hashtag needs to be have to be related to the conversations you want to participate in.
 For example, if you are into silver jewellery, and you want to be located by someone looking to purchase jewellery, your hashtag would be #jewellery and #silver.

 Using hashtags too many times is one of the worst ways of making a message discoverable.
 Not only will it confuse the conversation, it will make it look ‘spammy’.
 Instead of flooding your post with hashtags, make it a general practise to use only one or two at the most.
 Make sure your hashtags hit the nail on the head in terms of relevance.
 Also keep in mind, that just because a hashtag exists, it doesn’t mean you absolutely have to use it.
 Only relevant hashtags will do the trick and take you to a meaningful place.
 Spam begets spam.